VedantKarne/routerush-island/README.md

 npm run build:linux  # Linux
 ```

-Built installers will be available in the `release/` folder.
+Built installers will be available in the `release/` folder (local directory, not on GitHub).

 ---